zoggo19/fox-sports-website-app-replica/README.md

 # fox-sports-website-app-replica
-A fox sports website mobile app made converted using apache cordova
+A fox sports website converted into mobile app and made using apache cordova